 4. Blue Buffalo KS Kidney Support Dry Dog Food

-Blue Buffalo KS Kidney Support Dry Dog Food uses real chicken and natural ingredients, making it a good fit for those prioritizing ingredient transparency.
-It's best for dogs who do well on dry kibble and whose owners prefer a natural diet.
+Blue Buffalo KS is formulated with real chicken and natural ingredients, making it a strong pick for those prioritizing ingredient quality.
+It's best for dogs who need a prescription diet and whose owners want to avoid artificial additives.

-- Controlled Phosphorus and Sodium: Supports kidney function
+- Controlled protein, phosphorus, and sodium: Helps manage kidney function and workload

 - No artificial flavors or preservatives